DonnKey/KioskInstaller/README.md

 This is necessary to completely remove KioskInstaller, but is otherwise discouraged because restoring that privilege is very difficult.
 (The Device Owner is the only application that can revoke the Device Owner privilege.)
-There's further, user-level, information about that at https:/?????????????

 ## Building it yourself